FAQs

 Can my child bring their cell phone to camp?

-OSPREY Camp is an Electronic-Free Zone and items such as cell phones, electronic reading/music devices, laptops/tablets, video games, etc. are not allowed.
+Items such as cell phones, electronic reading/music devices, laptops/tablets, video games, etc. are not allowed.
 We provide the unique opportunity of “unplugging and being present,” allowing our students, teachers, and Mentors to be fully engaged with each other and themselves throughout the week.
-Classroom teachers and OSPREY Camp staff will contact parents/guardians in the event of an emergency. *See Student, Parent, Mentor, Teacher, and Guest CODE OF CONDUCT.
+Classroom teachers and OSPREY Camp staff will contact parents/guardians in the event of an emergency.

 Should I send food, snacks, or beverages with my child?